Czech Institute of Totalitarian Regimes embroiled in controversy again

 Director Ladislav Kundra, who was appointed last year by the rightwing-dominated Senate, has been accused of making a series of staff changes motivated by an ideological agenda to use the institute as an anti-communist propaganda vehicle rather than for research.
 USTR employees issued an open letter that accused Kundra and his deputy Kamil Nedvedicky of failing to provide any reasons for the recent dismissals and for ungrounded criticism of the acclaimed textbook Soudobe dejiny (Contemporary history).

-“The team of authors is shocked by the management's decision,” co-editor Tereza Ardnt stated in the letter signed by another 18 colleagues and published on the website History under pressure.
+“The team of authors is shocked by the management's decision,” co-editor Tereza Arndt stated in the letter signed by another 18 colleagues and published on the website History under pressure.

 The textbook has been compiled by “twenty experts and tens of pedagogues”, according to the letter, and Fraus publishing is going to print another round of accompanying workbooks.
 Soudobe dejiny was also recognised at an award ceremony at Frankfurt am Main in Germany last year as the second-best European textbook.